uber/statsrelay/README.md

 - `key` - The key/path instead the S3 bucket
 - `interval` - An integer number of seconds to wait before re-polling the contents of the S3 key to detect changes.
+- `format` - A simple text subsitution to run on the incoming text, where `{}` is replaced by the value of each host entry.
+Valuable to append information, such as a port number by specifying `"format": "{}:8125"`